Alausí: Transport

 Alausí is served by bus to many destinations in Ecuador.
 Alausi's bus station is located three blocks down from the train station, on 5 de Junio along the town’s main street.
 Buses to and from smaller towns run regularly.
 There are set schedules for more popular destinations, such as Quito, Cuenca and Guayaquil.

-It is also the starting-off point for the Nariz del Diablo train.
+Alausí railway station is the starting-off point for the Nariz del Diablo train.
 This engineering work is among the most audacious projects realized in the Andean mountain range.
 Nariz del Diablo was the tomb of many Jamaican slaves contracted to dynamite the mountain.

 Tourists visiting the Ingapirca ruins in Cañar can board a bus heading for Cuenca.
 The ruins are about an hour and a half outside of Cañar.

 Cityscape

 Alausí is known for its architecture, and most of its houses are more than 100 years old.

 In Alausí, one finds various monuments located in the parks and important places in the city.
 Without doubt the most important is the Monument to Saint Peter (Monumento a San Pedro), the patron saint of the city, built by the Ecuadorian artist Eddie Crespo.
-This monument is located in Loma de Lluglli, and can be seen from any point in the city due to its large size and strategic location.
+This monument is located in the Lluglli Hill (Loma de Lluglli), and can be seen from any point in the city due to its large size and strategic location.